paper20/coling/README.md

 # The "account issue" type is not included due to data sensitivity.
-# convert the word to another.
+# Alphabetical order of the transcripts have been adjusted.
 # Users can contact "yypzju@163.com" to get more information about the dataset.